TosbackCgusBridge-Bot/CGUs-versions/Invizua/Privacy Policy.md

-Home Download Forums Support   Knowledge Base

-*   Features by Edition
-*   Latest Features
-*   Licensing/Activation
-*   Installation
-*   Getting Started
-*   Data Sources
-*   Deployment/Publishing
-*   Server Topics
-*   Integration Topics
-*   Scaling/Performance
+Toggle navigation Omniscope _from Visokio_

-*   Reference
+*   Home
-*   Specifications
+*   Download
-*   Video Tutorials and Reference
+*   Tutorials
-*   Featured Videos
-*   Demos and screenshots
-*   Online Error Report
-*   Support
-*   Legal-Small Print
-    *   EULA
-    *   Support Agreement
-    *   3rd Party Licenses
-    *   Privacy Policy
-    *   Site attributions
-    *   Terms of Use
-*   Why Omniscope?
+*   Contact

-Privacy Policy Visokio Privacy Policy Statement What we do with data about you, and data you may send to us
+Visokio Privacy Policy Statement What we do with data about you, and data you may send to us

 Protecting the privacy and data belonging to our clients and users of our site(s) is important to Visokio.
 This Privacy Policy describes how we use and protect any information or data files you provide to us.